DETAILED ACTION

 In re claim 11, the proposed combination yields (all mapping directed to Serrano Carmona unless otherwise stated) wherein the predefined electrical stimulation protocol further includes determining whether the parameter is within a predetermined threshold after being adjusted (fig. 9: after amplitude ‘A’ is increased at step 858, the algorithm goes back to step 856, where the current amplitude ‘A’ is checked to determine if it’s within a predetermined threshold ‘Amax’; [0052-0054]).

-receiving, using a set of recording electrode, an electrophysiologic signal from muscles of a patient that is triggered by electrical pulse currents applied by a stimulation electrode at a plurality of contact points along or adjacent to a spine of a subject
+an electrophysiologic signal from muscles of a patient that is triggered by electrical pulse currents applied by a stimulation electrode at a plurality of contact points along or adjacent to a spine of a subject controlling,

-controlling, using a processor, a stimulation device to generate electrical pulse currents according to a predefined electrical stimulation protocol such that the electrical pulse currents are applied to subsets of contact points from the plurality of contact points,
+using the at least a processor, a stimulation device to generate electrical pulse currents according to a predefined electrical stimulation protocol such that the electrical pulse currents are applied to subsets of contact points from the plurality of contact points,

-determine a lateralization decision for each of the subsets of contact points from the plurality of contact points based on processing the electrophysiologic signals;
+determining, using the at least a processor, a lateralization decision for each of the subsets of contact points from the plurality of contact points based on processing the electrophysiologic signals,

 wherein the interpretation of the lateralization decision comprises a visual representation of the set of recording electrodes;

-output, via an output device, information indicative of the functional midline of the spine and the location of the stimulation electrode”,
+outputting, via an output device and the at least a processor, information indicative of the functional midline of the spine and the location of the stimulation electrode”,

 see in re claim 1 above.